amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 This implementation is good enough to help us figure out the runtime of common operations like insert/search/delete/edit.

+To sum up the performance of a HashMap will be given by:

 1. The hash function that for every key produces a different output.
 2. Size of the bucket to hold data.

-We nailed both.
+We nailed both 🔨.
 We have a decent hash function that produces different output for different data.
 Two different data will never return the same code.
 Also, we have a rehash function that automatically grows the capacity as needed.
 That's great!

 ## Insert element on a HashMap runtime